 The phrase "logical MSCP disk drive" refers to the disk drive as it appears to the operating system.
 That is, the operating system associates a disk drive of known type (in this case, an MSCP disk drive) with a unit number and a capacity.
-The DM01 MSCP controller presents that information to the operating system after initialization on command.
+The DM02 MSCP controller presents that information to the operating system after initialization on command.

 Because the MSCP controller is responsible for establishing the relationship between unit number and capacity, it is possible for the controller to divide its physical disk drives into more than one logical unit.
+For example, if a physical disk drive has a capacity of 584,000 blocks, the MSCP controller can divide that capacity into unequal parts: for example, 392,000 blocks and 192,000 blocks.
 Each part is then assigned a separate unit number, and the unit number and capacity of each part is presented to the operating system.